 In summary

-I hope this helps get you started on your winter packing list.
-These are my tried and true staples that I've brought on countless winter trips.
+I hope this helps get you started on your winter packing list for Europe.
+These are my tried and true cold weather staples that I've brought on countless winter trips.
 They've really made a difference in keeping me warm and comfortable when I'm constantly outside in cold temperatures.

 Leave a Reply